peter3marsh/peter3marsh.github.io/_posts/2023-11-07-education-work.md

 ### Teaching Aide
 <strong>University of Washington -- MATH 120</strong>
 <p>In my junior year my math teacher at Roosevelt High School (who also teaches summer courses at UW) asked me if I would come be her TA for the summer.
 This was my first real job, and an extremely rewarding one at that.
-I graded and recorded assignments for classes of 60+ students, and assisted professor in organising lectures and accompanying coursework as well as providing out of class office hours for students in need of extra help.</p>
+I graded and recorded assignments for classes of 60+ students, and assisted professor in organizing lectures and accompanying coursework as well as providing out of class office hours for students in need of extra help.</p>